saraoswald/Letterer-Buddy-Multicolumn/README.md

 ## Usage
 **To start up Letterer Buddy,** run the script with an InDesign document open ([See my guide on installing InDesign scripts for more info](https://github.com/saraoswald/Manga-Scripts#how-to-use-scripts-in-indesign)).

 **To open a script,** select "Load Script", and select your text file from the file browser.
 The text file **must be a plain text file with the extension .txt**.
 There are a few parsing capabilities available, but you must do the bulk of the massaging outside of Letterer Buddy.

+A sample script that's correctly formatted and tab-delimited can be found [here](resources/sample-script.txt).

 A tool for turning Word documents into plain text files can be found here: https://lb-script-parser.glitch.me/

 **To place text**, there are two suggested workflows.
 ---